 With our home and work lives having been radically transformed over the last twelve months, it’s changed the way we interact with every brand.
-One of the industries that has seen the greatest transformation has been the health and wellness sector.
+One of the industries that has seen the greatest transformation has been the health & wellness sector.
 From fitness classes going online for us to take part in our living rooms, to brands pivoting to D2C eCommerce, most of the changes in the industry appear to be here to stay.

-One of the biggest areas of development has been health and wellness products redirecting their attention to grow their D2C strategies.
+One of the biggest areas of development has been health & wellness products redirecting their attention to grow their D2C strategies.
 We had already seen a general trend toward the growth in D2C propositions in this market segment, but the impact of Covid-19 has accelerated this movement.
 Not only are we seeing new brands entering the market focusing on their D2C proposition from the outset, but established brands who previously relied heavily on bricks and mortar pivoting their strategy to mitigate the impact of retail closures.

 One of the key areas for brands in both of these segments is driving digital engagement with consumers.
 That can range from how they can replicate the interaction that customers may have ordinarily had in-store, through to education around product usage or establishing repeat purchase cycles.
 Our experience with clients, both pre-pandemic and as businesses have navigated the additional challenges in the past twelve months, has seen brands integrate digital storytelling and leverage third party Apps to integrate with their Shopify stores to extend customer experiences, education and engagement.